-The Clery brochure, "Safer U Handbook," is distributed annually by the following: hard copy printout, electronic PDF, and is posted on the department web site.
-Following are the distribution methods for the annual security report:
+The Clery brochure, "Safer U Handbook," is distributed annually by the following: hard copy printout, electronic PDF, and is posted on the Campus Police web page.
+Following are the distribution methods for the annual security and fire safety report:

-- Printed version of the report is available at the Department of Public Safety (DPS), Student Affairs, Health Center, Student Housing, and Human Resources Management - Notice of report availability is provided in the fall via e-mail sent to all current students, faculty and staff, and is also included on faculty/staff pay stubs - Cal State L.A. employment applications include notice of report availability - Electronic PDF report is posted on DPS web site at: www.calstatela.edu/univ/police/clery.htm
+- Printed version of the report is available at the Department of Public Safety (DPS), Student Affairs, Health Center, Student Housing, and Human Resources Management - Notice of report availability is provided in the fall via e-mail sent to all current students, faculty and staff, and is also included on faculty/staff pay stubs - Cal State L.A. employment applications include notice of report availability - Electronic PDF report is posted on DPS web page at www.calstatela.edu/univ/police/clery.htm